 - 11.10.1 Definition.
 A bereavement leave is a paid leave granted to an employee because of bereavement resulting from the death of any member of the employee's immediate family, which includes the father, mother, brother, sister, husband, wife, domestic partner, father-in-law, mother-in-law, son, daughter, son-in-law, daughter-in-law, grandchild, brother/sister-in-law, grandmother or grandfather of the employee or employee's spouse or any person living in the household. - 11.10.2 Length of Leave.
-Maximum leave for bereavement purposes is three (3) working days for any one occurrence or five (5) days if out-of-state travel is required.
-However, the maximum leave where no out-of-state travel is required may be increased to five (5) days upon approval by the Office of the Superintendent.
+Every member employed for at least 30 days shall be granted up to five (5) days of bereavement leave upon the death of a family member.
+Bereavement leave must be completed within three (3) months of the date of the death.
+Members may make a request to use additional accrued, unused personal leave or paid sick leave to the